heimlich1024/OD_CopyPasteExternal/README.md

 Preferences/Addons/Install from File and select the files and click the checkbox.
 The plugins are then found under the object menu.

+### Houdini Install

+Start Houdini and open the Python SourceScript editor.
+Copy/paste the contents of the python file into that editor and apply the script.
+It will create a new geo node that has a python file attached and should paste the object.
+Currently only paste is working.

 # Tutorials & Videos